Josephinepark/workshop-task-0/README.md

 [website link] https://josephinepark.github.io/workshop-task-0/

+- I applied a twinkling effect using shapes.

 ## Task
 [] make a p5.js sketch using 2D primitive shapes, variables, and conditionals <br>
 [] experiment with at least one of the following primitive shapes from the https://p5js.org/reference/ (line, triangle, quad, arc.) <br>